22 Best Drought-Tolerant Plants for Texas

 closeup of a flower on a purple heart plant

-The purple heart is a low-growing perennial that produces small purple flowers in the summer.
-It is drought-tolerant and can grow in a variety of soil types.
-This plant is also low-maintenance and is a good ground cover to incorporate into your rock garden design.
+The purple heart is a low-growing perennial with purple leaves and stems, producing small pink flowers in summer.
+It is drought-tolerant, grows in a variety of soil types, and makes a good ground cover for your rock garden design.

 • USDA Hardiness Zone: 8 to 11